octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ## Simulating (Dry-running) a contract

 Testing a contract can be quite easy if we utilize LIGO's built-in dry run feature.
-Dry-run works by simulating the main execution function, as if it were deployed on a real chain.
+Dry-running is a simulated execution of the smart contract, as if it were deployed on a real chain.
+It works by simulating the main execution function, based on a mock storage value and a parameter.

 ```shell
 ligo dry-run [options] SOURCE_LIGO_FILE MAIN_FUNCTION 'ACTION(P)' 'STORAGE_STATE'